nisrulz/FirebaseExample/Readme.md

 ![Image](https://github.com/nisrulz/FirebaseExample/blob/master/img/github_banner.png)

 :fire: Simplistic example app demonstrating using latest Firebase features.

-Checkout branches for each feature.
+Each branch contains commits specific to implementing a particular feature of firebase.

 Contributions are always welcome, hoping people will help me in growing this.
 To contribute, simply open up a PR with the changes.